jistr/vim-nerdtree-tabs/README.md

 ## Features

-In short, this vim plugin aims at making **NERDTree feel like a true panel**, independent of tabs.
-That is done by keeping NERDTree synchronized between tabs as much as possible.
-Read on for details.
+This plugin aims at making NERDTree feel like a true panel, independent of tabs.

-### One command, open everywhere, close everywhere

-You'll get a new command: `:NERDTreeTabsToggle`

-For the needs of most of us, this will be the only command needed to operate NERDTree.
-Press it once, NERDTree opens in all tabs (even in new tabs created from now on); press it again, NERDTree closes in all tabs.

-### Just one NERDTree

-Tired of having a fully collapsed NERDTree every time you open a new tab?
-Vim-nerdtree-tabs will keep them all synchronized.
-You will get just one NERDTree buffer for all your tabs.

-### Sync to the max

-All NERDTree windows will always have the same scroll and cursor position.
+* **Just one NERDTree**, always and ever.
+It will always look the same in all tabs, including expanded/collapsed nodes, scroll position etc.

+* Open in all tabs / close in all tabs.
+Do this via `:NERDTreeTabsToggle`

-### Meaningful tab captions
+* Meaningful tab captions.
+No more captions like 'NERD_tree_1'.

-You know the feeling when you want to switch to *that file* and you have 8 tabs open and they are all named 'NERD_tree_1'?
-Won't happen again.
-When leaving a tab, vim-nerdtree-tabs moves focus out of NERDTree so that the tab caption is the name of the file you are editing.

-### Close the file = close the tab

-A tab with NERDTree and a file won't hang open when you close the file window.
-NERDTree will close automatically and so will the tab.
+* When you close a file, the tab closes with it.
+No NERDTree hanging open.

-### Autoopen on startup
+* Autoopen NERDTree on GVim / MacVim startup.

-NERDTree will open automatically on GVim/MacVim startup.
-You can configure it to open on console Vim as well, but this is disabled by default.
+Many of these features can be switched off.
+See section Configuration.

-## Commands and mappings
+## Commands and Mappings

 Vim-nerdtree-tabs defines two commands: